Orphy123/DeepLearningProject/README.md

 You should first access the dataset on this link: https://drive.google.com/drive/folders/1LFggkhzRdOCunVVT4PoFCd0EPRR3zHD8?usp=share_link
 Once you access the dataset, you should add it to your google drive.
 Then, you can simply run the notebook.
 Do not change the folder names so that the code would work on your "My Drive".
-Run the file named yolo_implementation_simplified.ipynb.
-We are also working on a more complex model but there are still errors to fix.
+Run the file named yolo_implementation_final.ipynb.